ºÚÁϳԹÏ

 How is meningococcal disease treated?

-Meningococcal disease is treated in hospital, and often requires .
+Meningococcal disease needs treatment in hospital, and often requires .

 You will need treatment with intravenous (antibiotics through a drip).